octoguide/bot/docs/rules/text-image-alt-text.md

 > Included in config: ✅ recommended, 🔒 strict

-Image alternative text, or "alt text", is a text description attached to an image.
+Alternative text, or "alt text", is a text description attached to an image.
-It provides a way for non-sighted users and tools to understand the image despite not being able to visually see it.
+It allows non-sighted users and tools to understand the image despite not being able to visually see it.

 ## Setting Alt Text